How to Remove a News Article, Arrest Record, Police Blotter, and/or Mugshot from Google Search or the Internet

 If you are wondering how to remove harmful content, such as a news article, arrest record, mugshot, police blotter, and/or criminal record, from Google searches and the Internet, you are not alone.
 As expungement lawyers, we are frequently asked this question by our clients.

-Most people assume that it is impossible to remove negative newspaper articles, etc., from Google searches and/or the Internet.
+Most people assume it is impossible to remove negative newspaper articles from Google searches and/or the Internet.
 In fact, many lawyers advise clients that this is the case since the news articles are factually accurate and, therefore, protected speech.
-Nonetheless, it is possible to remove news articles from Google searches and/or the Internet.
+Nonetheless, removing news articles from Google searches and/or the Internet is possible.

 This article will provide an overview of our content removal services and will hopefully answer many of your questions.